 - immersed in the UTHSC Health Science Center with opportunities across the state

-- advanced certification of faculty in assistive technology, sensory integration
+- advanced certification of faculty in assistive technology, sensory integration, low vision, parenting support, aging-in-place, manual therapy, and feeding

 Students will start their courses in the Spring Term (January).
 All students will graduate in the year in which all academic and fieldwork requirements have been met.
-The professional program consists of 18 months of coursework and nine months of fieldwork.
+The professional program consists of 21 months of coursework and six months of fieldwork.
 UTHSC graduates emerge as leaders who are competent, compassionate, community change agents prepared to improve healthcare throughout the delivery of quality care to all citizens.

 930 Madison Avenue